Barret Wallace: Final Fantasy VII

-Compilation of Final Fantasy VII
+Other appearances

-Barret appears in Before Crisis: Final Fantasy VII, a 2005 mobile phone-based prequel to the events of Final Fantasy VII, which shows the events prior to Corel's destruction.
+Barret appears in Before Crisis, a 2005 mobile phone-based prequel which shows the events prior to Corel's destruction.
 He helps the game's protagonists, the Turks, defend the Mako reactor, believing it to be the town's future.
 It is revealed that the reactor is under attack by the original AVALANCHE group, who are the cause of Shinra's attack upon the town.
 Unaware of their involvement, Barret uses their ideals to form his own branch of the group.
+He was also one of the characters included in Theatrhythm Final Fantasy: Curtain Call, utilizing his classic appearance.

-In 2005, Barret appeared in the CGI film Advent Children, which details the events two years after Sephiroth's defeat.
-Barret places Marlene in Tifa's care, travelling the world to rebuild the planet's infrastructure and find alternate power sources to replace Mako.
+In 2005, Barret appeared in the CGI film Advent Children, which is set two years after the events of the game.
+Barret places Marlene in Tifa's care and travels the world to rebuild the planet's infrastructure and find alternate power sources to replace Mako.
 He returns later to assist in combating the film's villains, the Remnants, and fight the summon creature Bahamut SIN.
-He later appears in a small role in the 2006 video game Dirge of Cerberus: Final Fantasy VII, set one year after Advent Children, where he helps the protagonist Vincent Valentine prevent Omega WEAPON from destroying the planet.
+He later appears in a minor role in the 2006 video game Dirge of Cerberus, which is set one year after Advent Children, where he helps the protagonist Vincent Valentine prevent Omega WEAPON from destroying the planet.
+When choosing a voice actor for the film, Nomura was initially unsure of whether to have Masahiro Kobayashi do the role of Barret or another character, Loz.
+Kobayashi described his performance as treating Barret as "unrefined [...] but also dependable and unique", trying to keep his "upbeat character and good outlook in mind".
+He tried to give him a booming, confident-sounding voice, though at times was instructed to "take it up a notch".
+For Final Fantasy VII Rebirth, Mahito Funaki took over the role after Kobayashi retired from voice acting.

 A novella entitled "Case of Barret" was released in 2007 exclusively for the "Limited Edition Collector's Set" DVD edition of Advent Children.
 Written by Kazushige Nojima as part of the On the Way to a Smile series, it details the events between Final Fantasy VII and Advent Children, examining Barret's reaction to his weapon and his belief that it made him a monster.
 At the conclusion of the story, Barret visits the creator of the adapter on his wrist and receives the prosthetic hand/gun combination seen in the film, reasoning that although he needs a hand, he also still needs a weapon to prevent others from having to fight.
 He then decides to return to Marlene.

-Barret also appears as a spirit and Mii costume in Super Smash Bros.
+Barret was also added as a costume for the Mii "gunner"-class character and optional opponent in an update for Super Smash Bros.
 Ultimate.